 After looking around, I found out that slash command approach should be used to implement this.
 The idea being adding /mask slash command, the contents of .env file would be masked.

-The assitant panel in Zed is not intutive.
-I had to click aimlessly to find “Assitant panel” where slash commands can be inserted.
+The assistant panel in Zed is not intuitive.
+I had to click aimlessly to find “Assistant panel” where slash commands can be inserted.

 Attempt 1: Slash command run_slash_command